OmarTou76/OmarTou76/README.md

 # 💫 About Me:
- Welcome to my GitHub!<br> I'm currently a student at 42 School, where I'm honing my skills in software development and problem-solving.
-Here, you'll find a collection of projects that showcase my journey in coding, collaboration, and innovation.
-I'm always excited to learn and tackle new challenges, so feel free to explore my work and connect with me!
+I am a student at 42 School, where I am improving my skills in software development and problem-solving.
+I also earned a professional diploma in React from OpenClassrooms.
+Here, you can see a collection of projects that show my journey in coding, teamwork, and creativity.
+I love to learn and take on new challenges, so feel free to check out my work and reach out to me!

 ## 🌐 Socials: